 The First Journey

-Second blog entry by Elena Marchevska on Tuesday 14 March
+Blog entry by Elena Marchevska

 Who are we? opened its doors to the Tate Exchange public today.
 The project went through a month’s long journey of negotiations, agreements and disagreements, measuring, understanding and misunderstanding, planning and developing.
 And eventually it all came together today.